-Not only does the GDPR maintain the rights of EU citizen as defined by the previous directive, but it also adds a few critical and relevant rights to that list.
+Not only does the GDPR compliance maintain the rights of EU citizens as defined by the previous directive, but it also adds a few critical and relevant rights to that list.

 GDPR gives EU citizens several critical new rights, including the incredibly relevant right to be forgotten, and others such as the right to object, and the right to rectification.
 Other than these the right of access, as well as the right of portability.
 GDPR requires, and robustly enforces the need to comply with these concepts.
 The law compels upon the organizations dealing with the personal data of EU citizens, the responsibility to ensure that these rights are protected in every interaction they make with concerned individuals.

 - The Right of an individual to be forgotten: Under this term, any individual is empowered to demand that an organization delete all and completely remove all their personal data without excuses and undue delay.

 - The Right of an individual to object: This term substantiates an individual’s objection against the use of certain data.

 - The Right of an individual to rectification: And EU citizens can demand that incomplete, or outdated data is completed or that any errors in data are corrected.